Skip to content

 where atarget is the target’s acceleration that is normal to the agent's velocity vector.

-Augmented proportional navigation is equivalent to true proportional navigation if the target is not accelerating.
+Augmented proportional navigation is equivalent to proportional navigation if the target is not accelerating.

 Ground Avoidance